LIFE IN BALANCE

 Typical reading time: 3 minutes

 I want to start by asking a question: What is health?
 Sometimes asking the right question is the key to getting the right answer.

 First, a disclaimer: I’m not a licensed health professional, such as medical doctor or a naturopath.
 So in case you’re wondering why I’m in a position to speak about health—or how I happened to become an integrative holistic coach and counselor with a life-long fascination in the human body-mind—I’ll begin at the beginning.

-Many people in mother’s family were in medicine.
-In grade school, I spent summers with my maternal grandparents.
+Many people in my mother’s family were in medicine.
+In elementary school, I spent summers with my maternal grandparents.
 Sometimes my grandmother, who was a nurse who sometimes worked for my cousin, a doctor, would take me to work with her, which was a great treat for me.
-I got to sit in his office while they worked.
-He had a big, wooden chair that swirled round and round (kids love to spin), and lots of medical books filled with pictures.
+Sometimes he took me with him to see patients.
+He had a big, wooden chair in his office that swirled round and round (I got to spin!), and lots of medical books filled with pictures.
 I loved to read from an early age, and his books were fascinating to me.
 My grandmother had medical books at home, too, which I skimmed at every opportunity.
 Granted, I couldn’t understand everything I read, but I grasped enough to be intrigued.